|Book your Tioman ferry tickets online, safely and securely!|

 To get to Mensirip, you'll need to go to Mersing first, either by bus or by taxi.
 From here, you can catch a speedboat to Mensirip.
 NOTE: Mensirip Island is a marine park, as well as a private island.
 Please ensure you've been granted prior permission before visiting Mensirip.

 As most of the buses and coaches travel to Mersing just once each day, securing your bus tickets before the bus is fully booked is recommended.
-NOTE: Peak season is March and June - September
+NOTE: Busy season is June to September!

 If you prefer visiting Mersing by taxi, click here to see available taxi vehicles and rates.